-Time Limits - Time Limits - Unless otherwise stated all time limits are from the date the course ended to first day of the semester in which the courses will transfer.
+Time Limits - Unless otherwise stated all time limits are from the date the course ended to first day of the semester in which the courses will transfer.
 Core classes have no time limit (English, Mathematics, Psychology, Speech, Humanities, Economics, etc.).
 Specific occupational courses are transferable, in most cases.
 However, if course content and competencies have changed significantly, faculty may request that students take courses again.
 This is for the protection of the student so that they are not set up for failure in more advanced classes.
 Students may appeal to the appropriate Dean of Academic Affairs or the Registrar; the final decision rests with the Registrar.

-There is a sixty month time limit to transfer computer concepts and computer lecture courses.
-If over sixty months, see the credit by exam list to see if specific course(s) may qualify.
+There is an eighty-four month time limit to transfer computer concepts and computer lecture courses.
+If over eighty-four months, see the credit by exam list to see if specific course(s) may qualify.

-There is a twenty-four month time limit to transfer health occupation courses into Savannah Technical College for awarded credit in subject codes of AHS, NSG, and NPT.
-If over twenty-four months, see the credit by exam list to see if specific course(s) may quality.
+There is a sixty month time limit to transfer health occupation courses into Savannah Technical College for awarded credit in subject code ALHS.
+If over sixty months, see the credit by exam list to see if specific course(s) may quality.

-The Deans of Academic Affairs and the Registrar will approve any variation from the above; the final decision rests with the Registrar.
+The Deans of Academic Affairs and the Vice President for Academic Affairs will approve any variation from the above; the final decision rests with the Vice President for Academic Affairs.